antoncxx/nullnet/README.md

   ./setup-proxy.sh
   ```

-- the proxy will run on port 80 and receive requests in the form `service_name:80`
+- the proxy listens on port 80 (requests in the form `service_name:80`) and, for hosts that have a
+  TLS certificate, on port 443 — HTTP requests to those hosts get a 301 redirect to HTTPS

 ***